motleystate/dabeplech/docs/contribution_guide/api_connector.rst

 - ``https://awesomebioinfo.com/genes``: obtain information about genes
 - ``https://awesomebioinfo.com/organisms``: obtain information about organisms

-Here is the code that we write to add this API in ``bioapi/awesomebioinfo.py`` file:
+Here is the code that we write to add this API in ``dabeplech/awesomebioinfo.py`` file:

 .. code-block:: python

-    from bioapi.base import BaseAPI
+    from dabeplech.base import BaseAPI

     class AwesomebioinfoAPI(BaseAPI):
         BASE_URL = "https://awesomebioinfo.com/"